martenlienen/pelican-katex/README.md

 # alone, you can use this to define a `katex` role for example.
 # KATEX_DIRECTIVE = "katex"

+# Time budget in seconds per call to the rendering engine.
+1 second should
+# be plenty since most renderings take less than 50ms.
+# KATEX_TIMEOUT = 1.0

 # Here you can pass a dictionary of default options that you want to run
 # KaTeX with.
 All possible options are listed on KaTeX's options page,
 # https://katex.org/docs/options.html.